Academic Credentials

 • Greek

 Dr. Dimitrakopoulos has a degree in mechanical engineering and works in Exponent's Thermal Science Practice.
-He specializes in the engineering and scientific analysis of systems, devices and processes that require expertise in the areas of fluid mechanics, heat-transfer, mass-transfer, combustion, thermodynamics, reaction kinetics, computational fluid dynamics (CFD), energy storage, fuel cells and electrolyzers, electrochemistry, catalysis, electrocatalysis, material synthesis and characterization.
+His core areas of expertise include fluid mechanics, heat-transfer, mass-transfer, combustion, thermodynamics, reaction kinetics, computational fluid dynamics (CFD), energy storage, electrochemistry, catalysis, electrocatalysis, material synthesis and characterization.
+He consults on the following areas:

 Prior to joining Exponent, Dr. Dimitrakopoulos was a Ph.D. candidate in the Reacting Gas Dynamics Laboratory at the Massachusetts Institute of Technology (MIT), Department of Mechanical Engineering.
 He obtained his Ph.D. in Mechanical Engineering in 2017, with a thesis in Mechanical Engineering and Computation.
 During his Ph.D., he investigated the production of added-value chemicals using ceramic membrane reactors.
 Through a novel experimental setup, transport and kinetic parameters were obtained and used to provide insight into the material properties and to develop 3D reactive flow CFD algorithms that would assist the design of optimized reactor modules for the conversion processes of interest.
 In 2014, Dr. Dimitrakopoulos completed a 3-month internship program at ExxonMobil's Upstream Research Company in Houston, TX, working on the development of computational models for process stratigraphy applications.

 After his graduation, Dr. Dimitrakopoulos remained at MIT as a post-doctor and was later promoted to a Research Scientist.
-During this period, he worked on improving the performance of solid oxide fuel/electrolysis cells by careful tuning of material properties.
+During this period, he worked on improving the performance of solid oxide fuel/electrolysis cells for green hydrogen and ammonia production by careful tuning of material properties.
 His research was both applied and fundamental with the aim to translate advances in the science of ceramic materials into real solid oxide cell devices.
-To this end, he investigated the concept of catalyst exsolution to produce nanoparticle-sized, well dispersed and long-term stable catalysts on the surface of perovskite oxide electrodes grown in-situ from the bulk of the material.
+To this end, he investigated the concept of catalyst exsolution to produce nanoparticle-sized, well dispersed, and long-term stable catalysts on the surface of perovskite oxide electrodes grown in-situ from the bulk of the material.
 He also experimented with proton-conducting electrolysis cells toward the production of green/blue ammonia from steam/methane and renewable electricity.